Kemerd/foil_cfd/README.md

 FoilCFD is a CUDA lattice-Boltzmann solver (D3Q19, TRT, Smagorinsky LES) strapped to an interactive 3D visualizer.
-On an RTX 5090 it pushes **~8 billion lattice updates per second** on a 23.6M-cell grid — roughly 75 solver steps per rendered frame.
+On an RTX 5090 it pushes **~8 billion lattice updates per second** on a 23.6M-cell grid — about 340 full solver steps every second, while rendering.
 That's not "fast for CFD."
 That's a wind tunnel with a framerate.

 ![Selftest render](screenshots/selftest.png)